amnotafraid/angular-config-vars/README.md

 ```
 npm install
 ```
 in the root directory.
-You need to make a file `.env` in the root directory that looks something like this:
+You also need to make a file `.env` in the root directory that looks something like this:
 ```
 NO_CAPTCHA_SITE_KEY=AnythingYouWant
 ```